 - What is the function of DNA ligase in a gene cloning experiment?

-- The cleaved plasmid and β-globin gene fragment are mixed.
+- The cleaved plasmid and the insulin gene are mixed.
 Three different events can occur:

 - The plasmid sticky ends hydrogen bond with each other.
-This situation produces an intact plasmid molecule that does not include the β-globin insert.
+This situation produces an intact plasmid molecule that does not include the insulin insert.

-- Chromosomal DNA fragments that do not include the β-globin gene form hydrogen bonds with the plasmid sticky ends.
+- Chromosomal DNA fragments that do not include the insulin gene form hydrogen bonds with the plasmid sticky ends.
 The recombinant DNA molecule produced will contain the wrong insert.

-- The β-globin gene fragment forms hydrogen bonds with the plasmid sticky ends.
+- The insulin gene fragment forms hydrogen bonds with the plasmid sticky ends.

 - DNA ligase is added.
-DNA ligase catalyzes the covalent linkage of the β-globin gene fragment to the plasmid DNA molecule.
-Ligation produces a population of circular DNA molecules, called recombinant DNA molecules, in which an insert is contained within the plasmid.
-Some of these recombinant DNA molecules contain the β-globin gene insert.
+DNA ligase catalyzes the covalent linkage of the insert DNA fragment to the plasmid DNA molecule.
+Ligation produces a population of circular DNA molecules, called recombinant DNA molecules, in which an insert is cloned into the plasmid.
+Some of these recombinant DNA molecules contain the desired insulin gene insert.

-- Host bacteria are grown on a medium that contains ampicillin.
-Growth produces colonies of bacterial cells, with each cell containing many copies of the recombinant DNA molecules.
+- Host bacteria are grown on an agar plate that contains ampicillin.
 Two scenarios are possible after transformation:

 - Some E. coli cells were not transformed (i.e., do not contain a recombinant DNA molecule).
-These bacterial cells cannot grow on the agar plate containing ampicillin because they lack the ampR gene.
+These bacterial cells cannot grow on the agar plate containing ampicillin because the bacteria lack the ampR gene.